esmeraldasenav-data-analyst/google-data-analytics-capstone-project-case-study/README.md

 ## Data Source
 The analysis uses Cyclistic historical bike trips data made publicly available by Motivate International Inc.
 For this case study, data from February to May 2025 was selected.
-Each month was provided as a separate csv file and uploaded into BigQuery as individual tables.
+Each month was provided as a separate CSV file and uploaded into BigQuery as individual tables.

 The datasets include trip-level information such as ride start and end times, station details, bike type and rider category (casual or member).
-No personally indentifiable information is included in the data.
+No personally identifiable information is included in the data.

 ## Data Limitations
 Due to platform upload limitations, the analysis was conducted using four months of data instead of a full year.